harshthakur0106/DSA-Companywise/README.md

 - **Solution Display**: If available, the solution to the question will be shown below its details.

-## How to use:
-1. Save this content in a file named `ACCESS_APP.md`.
-2. Place it in your project repository so users can access detailed instructions on how to open and use the app once it's running in Docker.

-This guide helps users access the application after the Docker container is up and running, offering basic troubleshooting steps in case of issues.

-## How to Contribute

 We welcome contributions to improve this project!
 If you would like to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file to learn how you can help us make this project better.